fasiha/node-intro/README.md

 > N.B.2.
 A curious exception to the rule is [`better-sqlite3`](https://github.com/JoshuaWise/better-sqlite3#why-should-i-use-this-instead-of-node-sqlite3) which presents a *synchronous* SQLite API that greatly outperforms the standard async SQLite library.
 This seems to be a lone case in the Node ecosystem where sync is preferable to async, as far as I know, and happens because SQLite queries are CPU-bound or serialized—with no benefit to the async paradigm and apparently (given benchmarks) significant cost.

 ## Callbacks are pretty awful: Promises and async/await
 Callbacks used to be the only way to do async in JavaScript (and therefore Node).
-They are pretty awful because of callback hell, however since Node's API was finalized before we had anything better, `fs.readFile` requires a callback.
+They are not very ergonomic, and lead to a phenomenon called "callback hell".
+Nonetheless, since Node's API was finalized before we had anything better, `fs.readFile` requires a callback.

-ES2015 (also known as ES6) introduced the Promises API ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), always an invaluable resource, has a good overview), and ES2017 introduced `async`/`await`.
-While `async`/`await`, which are very similar to Go's goroutines or C#'s Task API.
+ES2015 (also known as ES6) introduced the Promises API ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), always an invaluable resource, has a good overview), and ES2017 introduced `async`/`await`. `async`/`await` are very similar to Go's goroutines or C#'s Task API.

-The relationship between Promises and `async`/`await` is something I'd like to highlight: by itself the Promises API is only somewhat of an improvement over callback hell.
-The language support for `async`/`await` syntax was a major improvement, but this syntax wraps the Promise API, and therefore, you'll probably still become familiar with some parts of the Promise API but not others.
+The relationship between Promises and `async`/`await` is something I'd like to highlight: by itself the Promises API is only somewhat of an improvement over callback hell; in contrast, the language support for `async`/`await` syntax was a major improvement—but this syntax *wraps* the Promise API, and therefore, you'll probably still become familiar with at least some parts of the Promise API.

 Let's rewrite the example above to use `async`/`await`: you can invoke this by running `node filePromises.js`.